Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Higher order tangents of Bos and Calvi

 \section{Higher order tangents of Bos and Calvi}

-Following the method of Bos-Calvi, we introduce a set $D_{X,\BS{a}}^{\phi,d}$ of higher order tangents of complex analytic submanifold $X$ of an open subset $\Omega\subset\BB{C}^m$ at $\BS{a}\in X$.
+Following the method of Bos-Calvi, we introduce the space $D_{\BS{a}}^{\varphi,d}$ of higher order tangents of complex submanifold $X$ of an open subset $\Omega\subset\BB{C}^m$ at $\BS{a}\in X$.
 It is not an intrinsic object associated to $X_{\BS{a}}$ as a germ of a complex space but it reflects the properties of the embedding germ $X_{\BS{a}}\subset\BB{C}_{\BS{a}}^m$.
-It is also dependent upon the choice of the local parametrisation $\phi$ of $X_{\BS{a}}$ in general.
+It is also dependent upon the choice of the local parametrisation $\varphi$ of $X_{\BS{a}}$ in general.
 It is a dual space of the space $P^d(X_{\BS{a}})$ of the polynomial functions of degrees at most $d$.
-We will often skip the adjective ``higher order" for tangents.\\
+We will often skip the modifier ``higher order" for tangents.\\